-The estimated 693 subsidized housing units in The Dalles represent over 10% of total local households (6,768).
+The estimated 526 subsidized housing units in The Dalles represent 8% of total local households (6,768).
 Despite this, the estimate of current housing need finds a greater need for housing units at the lowest price points (Section 3 below).
 This reflects the high number of renters paying over 30% of their income towards housing costs.
+This inventory does not include households who receive housing choice vouchers in the county.